Channelling his inner Luke Skywalker, Andy Mossack visits the set of Star Wars Mos Espa

 All images (c) Andy Mossack

-Tell me more about visiting Mos Espa and Tozeur
+Tell me more about visiting the set of Star Wars Mos Espa and Tozeur